-The STA MAC Address subfield of the STA Info field carries the MAC address of the AP that can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.
+The STA MAC Address subfield of the STA Info field carries the MAC address of the AP or non-AP STA that operates or can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.

 (#10568)The Delete Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.

+Each bit Bj (j≠i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equals to i (where 0 ≤i <15) is set to 1 if the link pair corresponding to Link IDs equal to < i, j> is an NSTR link pair; otherwise bit Bj is set to 0.
+Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to i is reserved.

+TGbe editor: Modify the Table 9-623d in 9.6.35.1 (Protected EHT Action field) as follows: (#12326)

 Table 9-623d—Protected EHT Action field values